smccracken/chocolatesculptress.com/src/content/topics/arthop.md

 ---
 title: "Art Hop Sculptures"
-description: "Creative pieces for Burlington's Art Hop events"
+description: "Creative pieces for Burlington Vermont's yearly Art Hop"
 ---

+## Get Hoppin'

 Burlington, VT, is a vibrant artistic community that inspires creativity at every turn.
 Each September, the South End Art Hop transforms the south end of the city into a lively celebration of local art.
 Streets are closed, allowing art lovers to stroll from building to building, admiring the diverse works created by local artists.